BibleLessons.com Home Page

 Evil, Pain, and Suffering Atheists have long been raising this issue as they seek to prove there is no God.
 Their argument goes something like this: If God is all-good, then He would not cause or allow these terrible things to happen.
 Since evil, pain, and suffering do exist, then God must not be all-good.
 Either that or He is not powerful enough to accomplish what He desires.
 Either way, there must not be a God, since God is all-good and all-powerful by definition.
 The fact is: God does exist, but He is not the one responsible for the evil, pain, and suffering that exists in our world.

 Is Abortion Just a Choice?
 According to the statistics, the number of reported abortions performed in the United States in the 1980s and 1990s was approximately 1.5 million annually.
 It has also been determined that about 10% of known abortion providers did not report.
-While there has been some decrease in the number of abortions in recent years, it appears that there are then an estimated 1.7 to 1.8 million abortions committed every year in the US.
-Compare this to an average of just under 4 million live births every year in this county.
-One out of every three children conceived in this county is killed by abortion.
+While there has been some decrease in the number of abortions in recent years, it appears that there are still close to 1 million abortions performed every year in the US.